dkaraush/Alexa-YouTube-Client/README.md

 - [✖] Alexa, ask youtube client which playlists are available
 - [✖] Alexa, ask youtube client to play Xth playlist
 - [~] Alexa, ask youtube client to play {query} streams

+- [✖] Alexa, ask youtube client to rate current video as liked
+- Alexa, ask youtube client to like video
+- Alexa, ask youtube client to dislike video

+- [✖] Alexa, ask youtube client to leave a comment
+- [✖] Alexa, ask youtube client to put this video into Xth playlist